ArcticNature/docs/content/references/advanced/status.md

 Status information is formed of two bits:

+  * A human readable message with the reason for the status.
-  * Traffic light overview:
+  * A traffic light indicator:
     * Red: the unit is confirmed to be in an undesired state (failed process, invalid configuration, ...).
-    * Yellow: the unit is not in the desired state but that may not be an issue (system starting, configuration loading, ...).
+    * Yellow: the unit is not in the desired state but it may be still be
+    * converging to it (system starting, configuration loading, ...).
     * Green: the unit is in the desired state.

-  * Status details:
-    * An exact status code for the unit.
-    * A human readable message with the reason for the status.

 This format allows to quickly check the overall system and to derive aggregate status overviews while keeping the details needed to react